 An adjustment on a scanner that allows the user to compensate for a light or dark original.

-Computer-aided Acquisition and Logistics Support (CALS) standard, a U.S. Defense Department and industry initiative that addresses the design, manufacture, and support issues of generation, access, management, and use of technical data in digital form.
+Computer-aided acquisition and logistics support (CALS) standard is a U.S. Defense Department and industry initiative that addresses the design, manufacture, and support issues of generation, access, management, and use of technical data in digital form.

 Standard runlength compression format used with FAX transmission.
 It utilizes modified Huffman coding to further compress the runlength numbers.
 Most scanner file formats are dialects of this format.